-The Richmond Cherry Blossom Festival is returning to the city in April of 2018.
+The Richmond Cherry Blossom Festival is returning to the city for April 2019.

-In its second year running, the festival celebrates the arrival of spring and the blooming of cherry blossoms.
+In its third year running, the festival celebrates the arrival of spring and the blooming of cherry blossoms.

 Celebrations often include picnics under the trees while sharing food and drink with friends and family.
 It’s part of a tradition called “hanami” which means “watching blossoms” and is a hundred-year-old celebration.